 “I’m committed to bring the issue to the floor and then to see a way forward so we can get the votes” to approve a bill, the Virginia Republican told reporters yesterday while campaigning for Representative Raul Labrador in Boise, Idaho, according to the Idaho Statesman newspaper.
 Cantor provided no other details, spokesman Douglas Heye said today in an e-mail.

 The Senate in June approved a five-year plan to fund U.S. Department of Agriculture nutrition programs including food stamps and subsidies to farmers that lower raw-materials costs for companies including Archer-Daniels-Midland Co.
-(ADM) and Bunge Ltd. (BG) While the House Agriculture Committee passed its version of the law in June, the full House has yet to consider the proposal.
+(ADM:US) and Bunge Ltd. (BG:US) While the House Agriculture Committee passed its version of the law in June, the full House has yet to consider the proposal.
 Both plans would cost roughly $100 billion annually.

 Because of the expiration of the previous farm bill, agriculture policy is technically being guided by legislation passed in 1949, which requires massive government price-setting and acreage limitations on crops including wheat and corn.
 Such programs wouldn’t come into effect until 2013, buying time for Congress to act while creating pressure for a new law to be passed.